Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 A brief silence is kept.

 Heavenly Father, we are sometimes foolish, not wise; scatterbrained, not prudent; reactive, not responsive.
-Forgive our less commendable words and deeds.
-Remind us of the wonderful honor and high privilege of being called to your Son’s wedding feast!
+Forgive us!
+Remind us of the honor and privilege of being invited to your Son’s wedding feast!
 Give us the grace and wisdom of your Holy Spirit.
-Let us always rejoice; believe; and show the light of faith, hope, and love even in this dark world.
+Let us always rejoice; believe; and show the light of faith, hope, and love in this dark world.

 Lord, in your mercy, please hear our prayer.